advantech-EdgeAI/.github/profile/README.md

 ## Hello AI.
 This is Advantech.

 This is Advantech, a leading innovator in IPC solutions, spanning from servers to edge devices.
 Over the decades, we've worked together with our partners and users to unlock limitless possibilities across diverse industries.
-Now, as we step into the exciting world of AI, we’re continuing to push boundaries—making our computers smarter and bridging the gap between humans and machines
+Now, as we step into the exciting world of AI, we’re continuing to push boundaries—making our computers smarter and bridging the gap between humans and machines.

 Built on NVIDIA’s powerful AI software and toolkits, our Innovation Solution Pilot (ISP) offers a series of production-ready software solutions designed to supercharge edge devices with AI capabilities.
 Whether it’s optimizing industrial processes, enhancing smart city solutions, or driving innovation in other fields, ISP empowers edge computing to thrive in a wide range of scenarios.